nikola-mirc/PokeBerries/README.md

 # PokeBerries

-This is the final project for San Diego Java Programming II: Core Java Programming course.
+This is the final project for San Diego Extension Java Programming II: Core Java Programming course.